Should we all be washing our fresh food products?

 The UK has some of the most stringent food safety and hygiene legislation in the world. there are concerns about how food safety standards will be affected following Brexit.
 Food safety fears for the forthcoming future for UK trade deals.
 Figures propose that the proportion of people who fall ill with food poisoning yearly is up to ten times higher in the US than the UK.
 We fear that treating increased food poisoning could increase deaths from food poisoning and cost the NHS and UK economy at least £1bn additional per year.

-What Is Intellectual Wellness ?
+What is Social Wellness ?

 Geranium Essential Oil Uses and Benefits